 When shopping, you might already know that strawberries and spinach are high offenders on the pesticide list — but did you know that kale has moved to the third spot?
 When it comes to safer foods that absorb or are produced with lower pesticides, avocados have long been a standby (although that doesn’t mean you can skip washing them).
 Sweet peas are a new addition to the top five, as well as those ever-so-healthy mushrooms.
 Make sure you check out the latest changes in our INM infographic on this year’s Dirty Dozen and Clean Fifteen below!

-Download or print this infographic and keep it handy when you’re next at the market!
+Download or print this dirty dozen infographic and keep it handy when you’re next at the market!